BurgerTime: Ports

 Mattel Electronics obtained the rights to BurgerTime from Data East and released the Intellivision version in 1983.
-That year, they also released versions for the Atari 2600, IBM PC, Apple II, and Aquarius.
-Data East produced a version for the TI-99/4A in 1983, although it was not released until 1984.

-In 1984, Mattel produced the ColecoVision version, distributed by Coleco.
-It was released in May.
-Ports were then released for the Famicom in 1985, MSX in 1986, and NES in February 1987.
+That year, they also released versions for the Atari 2600, Apple II, Aquarius, and, as a self-booting disk, the IBM PC.
+A version from Data East for the TI-99/4A was published in 1984.
+A ColecoVision port was published by Coleco in May 1984.
+Ports were released for the Famicom in 1985, MSX in 1986, Nintendo Entertainment System in 1987 and Famicom Disk System in 1988.